-RESOLUTION NO. 20
+RESOLUTION NO. 81

-A RESOLUTION of the Board of the Regional Transit Authority for the Pierce, King and Snohomish Counties region adopting a code of ethics for Board members, officers and employees of the Authority.
+A RESOLUTION of the Board of the Regional Transit Authority for the Pierce, King and Snohomish Counties region revising the code of ethics for Board members, officers and employees of the Authority and superseding Resolution No. 20.